 MIPS Promoting Interoperability Dashboard

-This dashboard tracks how you're doing in the three subcategories of the Promoting Interoperability (PI) category–base, performance and bonus.
+This dashboard tracks how you're doing in the Medicare Promoting Interoperability (PI) objectives and measures.
 The dashboard will always reflect the most current information.

 Interested in learning more about how Kareo can simplify your MIPS reporting process?

 Learn how to take action today with step-by-step training tailored to your needs.